Advanced I/O & Exception Handling

 Ref: exception::what() in C++ with Examples

-To get the description of the exception, use the what()
+To get the description of the exception, use the what() member function.

-The example below shows how to use the what()
+The example below shows how to use the what() member function and how it works.

 // C++ code for exception::what()